-Prior to releasing the subcontractor progress claim function, Procore users performed billing with the Progress Claims tool.
-The Progress Claims tool did not provide project teams with the ability to progress claim variations by line item.
-When a variation included in a 'progress claim' was shown, it was billed as a lump sum amount and as a single line item.
-When Procore released the Invoicing tool's subcontractor progress claims feature, adding variations to an progress claim required users to bill variations by line item so they would be tied to a cost code.
-Any existing variations included in a 'progress claim' continued to be billed as a lump sum amount and as a single line item.
+Prior to releasing the subcontractor progress claim function, Procore users performed billing with the Draw Requests tool.
+The Draw Requests tool did not provide project teams with the ability to progress claim variations by line item.
+When a variation included in a 'draw request' was shown, it was billed as a lump sum amount and as a single line item.
+When Procore released the Invoicing tool's subcontractor progress claims feature, adding variations to a progress claim required users to bill variations by line item so they would be tied to a cost code.
+Any existing variations included in a 'draw request' continued to be billed as a lump sum amount and as a single line item.

 In Procore's Budget tool, all line items must be associated with a cost code to appear as a line item on a budget.
-This includes the default 'Job to Date Costs' column, as well as the optional 'Progress Claims' column.
+This includes the default 'Job to Date Costs' column, as well as the optional 'Invoices' column.
 Because some projects had existing variations recorded online items as lump-sum amounts, those variations cannot be included in the.
-'Job to Date Costs' column or the 'Progress Claim' column.
+'Job to Date Costs' column or the 'Invoice' column.
 This is because the lump sum amount cannot be tied to a cost code.

 How do I know if my project was affected?

 Your project is affected if any of the following apply:

 - You started your Procore project when the Invoicing tool was named the Draw Requests tool and created variations that corresponded to your subcontractor progress claims.